 55 S. 3rd Street, Room 6 (Enter building from South Entrance on Market Street)

 P.O.
 Box 448

 Ste.
 Genevieve, MO 63670

 Phone: (573) 883-5492, option 5

 8:00 a.m. - 4:30 p.m.

-The Collector Office is open.
-Upon entering the courthouse, all visitors are asked questions and required to sign in.
-Each person's body temperature is checked via a non-contact digital temperature verification kiosk.
-You can also call or email with requests and use the drop box in the east door facing Third Street to submit payments.
+The Collector Office is open, including through lunch, unless otherwise noted above.
+You can call or email with requests and use the drop box in the east door facing Third Street to submit payments.
 We check the drop box multiple times daily and can fax, email, or mail a receipt.
 A receipt will be mailed by default.

 Drop Box/Slot: There is a secure drop box/slot located in the East door of the Courthouse facing Third Street.
 We mail receipts for any payments received through the drop box.